text © Don Davis

 the prominent people the gifted engineer Arthur Rudolph was rare

-in apparantly being an enthusiastic Nazi, joining the party early
+in apparently being an enthusiastic Nazi, joining the party early

-in its ascendency.
+in its ascendancy.
 Dornberger used his diplomatic and political

 abilities to protect Von Braun and the others from the predatory